• Skip to primary navigation

 Blkbrd hand welting

-But when you want to look past mass-market efficiency and invest in the absolute apex of footwear, hand welted boots take the entire ownership experience into the stratosphere.
+But when you want to look past mass-market efficiency and invest in hand welted boots , you take the boot wearing experience into the stratosphere.

-The feel, the flex, and the overall function of a hand-sewn pair are entirely superior because the boot is built to conform to a human foot, not an assembly line timer.
-When it comes down to the long game, the durability and capacity for boot resoling are simply unmatched.
+The ground feel, flex, and overall functionality of a hand-sewn pair are entirely superior because the boot is built to conform to a human foot.

 We interviewed Vietnam’s only hand welter for another take on why he uses this technique.